 Injection or Spray Foam Cantilevered Floor Insulation

+The preferred method is to spray the cantilevered floor, but there are instances where injection foam is preferred.
 Whether spray foam or injection foam is used for your project, both materials create an air seal.
 They are just installed differently.
 Now let’s take a look at the pros and cons.

 Creates an air seal that will stop air leakage.